andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ---

-## 3. Car-Rental - Business Context-Driven - Project Structure
+## 3. Business Context-Driven Project Structure - Car-Rental

 The packages of an object-oriented system are based on clear OO-Design principles.
 There are **no layers** in the traditional sense of Clean Architecture or DDD.
 Instead, **packages are hierarchically organized** according to domain concepts.